myname-random/dominos/README.md

 The most time consuming options is to paint the tiles in the slicer for the markings.
 Depending on your slicer, this is not a complicated process, but there are a of tiles and a lot of markings.
 Here is my recommended approach.

 The following assumes OrcaSlicer or similar (Bambu Slicer, Creality Print, Prusa Slicer, etc.).

+For either of the below approaches, first import the model, split to objects, and then configure your print settings.
+A prime tower will likely be added by the slicer once you start coloring the tiles.
+Ensure adequeate space is available for the tiles and they do not overlap with the prime tower.
+Shift tiles to an alternate plate or adjust the prime tower settings as needed.

+_For Two Tone_
-1. On the Prepare tab, select a tile and then select the Color Painting action
+1. On the Prepare tab, select all objects and change the filament to your desired **pip** color
+2. Select a domino and then select the Color Painting action
-2. Configure color painting as follows
+3. Configure color painting as follows
-	1. Select the filament color you want to use for the paint
+	1. Select the filament color you want to use for body of the tile
 	2. Select the Fill tool
 	3. Select/Enable Edge Detection
+    4. Select a Smart fill angle that will select the face of the domino, but not the pip
+		+ For the diamond and square pips, I've found 8 works well.
+		+ For round pips, 30 can be used.
+In this case, combine the following steps.
+4. Click each of the front faces on either side of the divider, then click the top and the bottom sides of the domino
+	+ If the smart angle value was correct, the front face should fill but not the pip
+	+ You can hold down Shift and click to remove a color if you click the wrong spot
+5. Change the Smart fill angle to something more generous, such as 30
+6. Click the back of the domino
+	+ If the smart angle value was correct, this should wrap around the rouneded sides and back to the front
+5. Repeat for each tile

+_For Multi-color_
+1. On the Prepare tab, select all objects and change the filament to your desired **body** color
+2. Select a domino and then select the Color Painting action
+3. Configure color painting as follows
+	1. Select the filament color you want to use for the left pips (or top pips depending on the orientation)
+	2. Select the Fill tool
+	3. Select/Enable Edge Detection
 	4. Select a Smart Fill angle that works, 30 is usually fine.
 Go down to 10 if you want to be more granular
-3. As you move the mouse over the model, you'll see if automatically selects the pips and dividers.
-Click each to paint it with the specified color.
+4. Click the walls of the pip to fill with your desired color
 	+ You can hold down Shift and click to remove a color if you click the wrong spot
+6. Repeat steps 3 and 4 to color the divider and the right (or bottom) pips
-4. Repeat for each tile
+5. Repeat for each tile

-If you do not have a multi-extruder printer, a prime tower will likely be added by the slicer.
-Ensure adequeate space is available for the tiles and shift tiles to an alternate plate or adjust the prime tower settings as needed.

 ## Generated File Settings
 The following settings were used to generate the posted models.